 9. Bed and bath items

-A bed in a bag set, and a couple of bath towels, hand towels, and washcloths are probably all you’ll need.
+A bed-in-a-bag set, and a couple of bath towels, hand towels, and washcloths are probably all you’ll need.
+Again, these may be provided, so check first!
 You might also bring things like a comfy throw and a bathrobe.

 10. Household items

 Think about things you might need, like a basic tool set, a broom and dustpan, office supplies, and pack up a box.
-Again, you can get these items once you arrive, but why pay for new ones if you have them on hand?
+Again, you can get these items once you arrive, but why pay for new ones if you have some of these expensive items already on hand?